 We also need a function that can create our secondary keys for us.

 Because DB maintains secondary databases for us; once this work is done we need not make any other changes to example_database_load.
-Therefore, we can limit all our work to the code found in gettingstarted_common.h and gettingstarted_common.c.

 Remember that you can find the complete implementation of these functions in: